elastisys/compliantkubernetes/mkdocs-ciso-controls/README.md

-# CISO Control Plugin for Mkdocs
+# CISO Control Plugin for MkDocs

 This plugin is similar to the [tags plugin](https://squidfunk.github.io/mkdocs-material/setup/setting-up-tags/) which is built into mkdocs-material.
 However, it allows to generate separate tags index pages, depending on the prefix of the tag.